 Efficiency of NICS Checks

 NICS background checks do not create a barrier to the legal sale or transfer of a gun.
-In 2015, the NICS call centers processed background checks in an average of just over two minutes.14 Calls transferred to NICS Examiners for further investigation were handled in less than eight minutes, on average including wait and processing time.
-The fastest processing time for a background check is through the NICS E-Check System, which averages less than two minutes.15 The vast majority of background checks are executed during the time it takes for a commercial break.
+In 2015, the NICS call centers processed background checks in an average of just over two minutes.15 Calls transferred to NICS Examiners for further investigation were handled in less than eight minutes on average, including wait and processing time.
+The fastest processing time for a background check is through the NICS E-Check System, which averages less than two minutes.16 The vast majority of background checks are executed during the time it takes for a commercial break.

 Summary of Federal Law